cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

     cms config check

-As developer sometimes it may be best to make a backup of the `cm` directory or individual repositories in the cm directory.
+As developer sometimes it may be best to make a backup of the `cm` and `~\.cloudmesh` directory or individual repositories in the cm directory.
 Then copy your changes into the newest code.
-Make sure to remove all python artifacts created with the -e option.
+Make sure to remove all python artifacts in the backup directory with the `-e` option.
 See the command

 .. code:: bash